rtib/puppet-geoip/README.md

 If you haven't disabled `geoip::manage_service`, you may start the update service named `geoip::service_name` (defaults to `geoip_update`), which will do the update.

+By default, the update service will retry after 5 minutes if the update was failed by any reason.
+This behaviour can be changed via `geoip::systemd::service::restart` and `geoip::systemd::service::restart_sec` defining SystemD restart behaviour.

 ### Update scheduling

 Updates, if handled by SystemD, can be scheduled by setting `geoip::update_timers` an array of timer descriptions.
 These timer descriptions apply on systemd timer unit OnCalendar options.
 For correct syntax of these timestamps see [systemd.time(7)#Parsing Timestamps](https://www.freedesktop.org/software/systemd/man/systemd.time.html#Parsing%20Timestamps).